hgn/hippod/docs/README.md

 you what you decide what is important, some examples:

 - **Test scripts/program**, for example, for Unit Tests you want to attach the complete Unit Test file.
+Even after years it is possible to check what exactly was tested and how.
+This additional layer of traceability is unique to Hippod.
-- **Test Environment**, if using a Test Simulator you want to attach specific version information.
+- **Test Environment**, e.g. if using a Simulator you want to attach specific version information.
 E.g. the simulation program version.
 Another example is the Operating System version.
 For some test it indispensable to distinguish between Windows and Linux (e.g. compiler tests).
 For Web Gui Tests the Operating system do not interest so much, rather the Browser version is important here.
+Another example is hardware tests: if you test includes a bunch of different hardware architectures you should account this too.
-- **Source Code**, sure, *what* was tested, the version, is important.
+- **Source Code**, sure, *what* software version was tested is important.
 This can be specified by specifying so called *anchors*.

 Hippod is really flexible and leave the decision to you what is important and what not.